 He stresses that researchers must do some homework before they arrive.
 Its impossible to help someone without some names and dates.

 And plenty of people do tap into it.
 Some will happily take hours of the volunteers time and walk away with more historical or genealogical facts than they could have dreamed of.
 Unfortunately, in their delight they often fail to register that a donation might help to keep this wonderful service going.
 While this must be disappointing, its not something the folk at Dunmanway Heritage Centre choose to dwell on.

 Pat prefers to emphasise the positive, such as the generosity of one of his friends, Micheal Coughlan, who now lives in London.

 You see all these white folders? he says, indicating shelves at the back of the Centre, stacked with white ring binders.
 He spent years and years studying his family history and, having published it all in a book, he sent us all of his research materials.
 And he keeps sending us books, some of them heavy hardbacks, so that we now have an excellent genealogy and local history library here.
 Its marvellous.
 Hes been very good to us.

 Although there is so much of interest here for genealogists, they are not the only target audience.
 The Centre also plays a leading role in the local community.
-In addition to its lecture and outing programme for members, the Society runs a local history competition through a nearby school and creates window and wall displays of the childrens projects.
+In addition to its lecture and outing programme for members, the Association runs a local history competition through a nearby school and creates window and wall displays of the childrens projects.